15 eCommerce Conversion Tactics To Fuel Growth For Your Store

 Portent conducted a study on page speed that revealed some interesting insights for eCommerce store owners.
 They found that the highest eCommerce conversion rates occur at a page load speed of 0-2 seconds.

 When it comes to page load time, some pages are naturally more important than others.
 The most important ones include the homepage, checkout, product, category, and login pages.
-Any page where you receive a lot of traffic, you should prioritize optimizing.
+For any page where you receive a lot of traffic, you should prioritize optimizing.

 3. Simplify navigation on your store